Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Salesforce Sandbox Types Explained: Developer, Developer Pro, Partial Copy & Full

-If you've been building on Salesforce for a while, you have an opinion about which sandbox types you need.
-If you're new, the choices feel arbitrary.
-This guide is the canonical reference: what each sandbox actually contains, what it costs, when to refresh, when each is the right choice, and how this all changes in a Data 360 world.
+If you have been building on Salesforce for a while, you have an opinion about which sandbox types you need.
+If you are new, the choices feel arbitrary.
+This guide is the canonical reference.
+What each sandbox actually contains, what it costs you in time, when to refresh, when each is the right choice, and how this all changes in a Data 360 world.
+Read it once with a notebook open; you will use it as a checklist every renewal cycle after.

 Two non-obvious facts:

-- All sandboxes include all metadata — Apex, Flows, fields, layouts, profiles, permissions.
+1. All sandboxes include all metadata.
+Apex, Flows, fields, layouts, profiles, permissions.
 The difference is whether they include data.
+That single rule explains 80 percent of the confusion around which type to provision: if you only need configuration, even the smallest sandbox will do.

-- Refresh cadence is per-sandbox, not per-org.
-You can refresh your Dev sandbox today and your Full sandbox in a week — they're independent.
+2. Refresh cadence is per-sandbox, not per-org.
+You can refresh your Dev sandbox today and your Full sandbox in a week, and they are independent.
+The refresh cooldown clock starts the moment a refresh completes, not the moment you ask for it.

 When to use each